 Graphics card is definitely the most important component when you want to play the games on high or ultra settings.
-With a powerful cpu only you cannot expect to play at 60fps maxed out but if you are willing to pay $100-$200 for a decent graphics cards like listed below, then you are most likely to end up at least 2 years playing on at least high settings.
+With a powerful CPU only you cannot expect to play at 60fps maxed out but if you are willing to pay $100-$200 for a decent graphics cards like listed below, then you are most likely to end up at least 2 years playing on at least high settings.

 Some graphics cards for under $200 can max out almost any game at 1080p and this is also the sweet spot for many gamers.
-These graphics cards are mid ranged cards which are meant for 1080p 60fps or at least 40+ fps when you bump the settings to ultra.
+These graphics cards are mid-ranged cards which are meant for 1080p 60fps or at least 40+ fps when you bump the settings to ultra.

-EVGA Geforce Gtx 1050 ti SC 4Gb
+EVGA Geforce GTX 1050 ti SC 4Gb

-When you want to play the games at 1080p ultra settings, you can not compromise with the Vram.
-It’s a fact that all the latest games like Gta V, the witcher 3, Rise of the tomb raider etc. use more Vram than simple games like CSGO or Overwatch.
+When you want to play the games at 1080p ultra settings, you can not compromise with the VRAM.
+It’s a fact that all the latest games like GTA V, the Witcher 3, Rise of the tomb raider etc. use more VRAM than simple games like CSGO or Overwatch.
 It makes more sense to go with a 4gb card if you don’t want to compromise with the graphics quality.

-This card is based on the Pascal architecture which is very much power efficient and doesn’t require a 6 pin or 8 pin power connector.
-It’s a very good card for the price you pay as it’s an intermediate between gtx 1050 and Rx 470.
-Although Rx 470 is much more faster but I feel that Nvidia has fill in the gap between the $110 and $170 price range by introducing a $130 card.
+The GTX 1050 ti is the successor of GTX 1050 and is 20% faster.
+This card is based on the Pascal architecture on which the GTX 1000 series cards are based which is very much power efficient and this card similar to the GTX 1050 doesn’t require a 6 pin or 8 pin power connector.
+It’s a very good card for the price you pay as it’s an intermediate between GTX 1050 and Rx 470.
+Although Rx 470 is much faster I feel that Nvidia has filled in the gap between the $110 and $170 price range by introducing a $130 card.

-The EVGA SC edition is completely identical to the EVGA gtx 1050 and can be fit into any case.
-So for compact gaming pc’s these two are very good choices and will be best for budget gaming builds with a small mini Itx case.
+The EVGA SC edition is completely identical to the EVGA GTX 1050 and can be fit into any case.
+So for compact gaming PC’s these two are very good choices and will be best for budget gaming builds with a small mini-ITX case.
 As this is factory overclocked, you will get a small boost in performance as compared to the other brands like Zotac.